 Transitioning means changing the way you live and the way you present yourself to the world to more accurately represent the gender you identify yourself as.
 There are lots of different ways to do this.
 Some people take hormones (testosterone or estrogen) as adults, or hormone blockers for children who want to delay puberty until they’ve decided what gender they want to live as.
 Others choose to have what’s known as sex-reassignment surgery, in which one’s genitals, breasts, and/or internal reproductive organs are changed, removed, or enlarged.
 (A lot of people, especially cisgender people, seem to think that sex-ressignment surgery is what being trans* is all about—I can’t tell you how many times I’ve been asked, “So, have you had THE SURGERY?” as though that’s the ultimate goal, the final step to becoming A REAL MAN.)
 Some people choose a combination of surgery and hormones.
 Others choose neither and are perfectly content transitioning in other ways, like using a different name, going by a different pronoun, dressing differently, and/or behaving differently in public, e.g., using a different bathroom, going out for the boys’ vs. the girls’ soccer team, etc. How a person decides to transition, and what they are transitioning from and to, are as deeply personal as their reasons for wanting to do it in the first place—and all of them are equally valid.

 Physically transitioning via hormones and/or surgery is a long, often difficult process.
 In the U.S., most doctors won’t give you hormones or perform genital surgery unless you’ve jumped the significant hurdle known as the Real-Life Experience, or RLE.
 The RLE is a specified amount of time (in the U.S. it’s usually between three months and a year, depending on what you’re asking for, and in some places, like the UK, it can be longer) in which you live as the gender you are transitioning to “full time,” everywhere you go, including in your own house.
 The RLE usually entails coming out to everyone in your life, name and pronoun changes, and a total makeover designed to help you “pass” as the gender you identify as.
-(I was lucky with this last part—throughout my RLE I usually passed for a 12-year-old boy, even though I was a 20-year-old person who was born with a vagina.)
+(I was lucky with this last part—throughout my RLE I usually passed for a 12-year-old boy.)

 In some ways the RLE is well-intentioned: it’s supposed to give a transitioning person and the people in their life time to adjust to their new gender identity, and to make sure they’re not “rushing” into a major operation.
 But it also functions as a test to see if a person is “really” transgender, and that never made sense to me.
 What does being “really” transgender even mean?
 And as for the concern that someone might “rush” into this—I’ve never known a trans* person who had not already spent years agonizing over their identity and researching their options before their first medical consultation.
 How many people have to prove that they really want a nose job by wearing a prosthetic nose for a year?